Jiehua: Influence in East Asia

-One example of cross-cultural influence of Chinese jiehua on Japanese art is the Kano School of Painting.
+A specific example of jiehua on Japanese art is the Kano School of Painting.
 The school’s style merged aspects of traditional Chinese painting with traditional Japanese painting.
-Jiehua is one of these influential traditional Chinese painting styles on Kano School artwork.
-Notable Kano School pieces like Scenes in and around Kyoto feature architecture drawn in a style reminiscent of Chinese jiehua created just prior to or around the same time period.
-For instance, while the architecture depicted in Scenes in and around Kyoto possess distinct Japanese artistic qualities, such as the gold leaf clouds shrouding the city and intense use of color, it still bears a resemblance to copies of Along the River During Qingming Festival, particularly several Ming-dynasty copies created by unknown artists in the Suzhou market.
-These are recognized as a conscious emulation of jiehua painter Qiu Ying’s style, dating the piece to somewhere in the late 1500’s, much earlier than Scenes in and Around Kyoto in the early 1600’s.
-Comparing both paintings side by side reveals that the Japanese work maintains the same linear perspective, composition, and faultless precision and calculation of lines used in the detailed architectural renderings—all defining qualities of jiehua artwork.
-These Kano School paintings such as Scenes in and around Kyoto profoundly impacted the course of Japanese art for future generations, allowing one to assert that jiehua left a permanent mark in the evolution of Japan’s artistic landscape.
+Kano School pieces like Scenes in and around Kyoto feature architecture drawn in a style reminiscent of jiehua from that time period.
+In Scenes in and around Kyoto there are distinct Japanese artistic qualities like the gold leaf clouds shrouding the city and intense use of color, but it still bears a resemblance to copies of Along the River During Qingming Festival.
+These are recognized as Qiu Ying’s style, dating the piece to the late 1500s, much earlier than Scenes in and Around Kyoto (from the early 1600’s).
+Comparing both paintings side by side reveals that the Japanese work maintains the same linear perspective, composition, precision, and calculation of lines used in the detailed architectural renderings.
+All of which are defining qualities of jiehua artwork.

-The impact of Chinese jiehua on Korean art is perhaps no better illustrated than in the Screen of Han Palace and another group of paintings known as Towers and Pavilions and Palace in Sumptuous Colors.
-All of these Korean works depict architecture reminiscent of Chinese palaces against a landscape background, and were used for decoration of the Joseon palace complexes for their auspicious symbolism of the peaceful, prosperous society of ancient Chinese dynasties.
-Notably, the architecture shown in Screen of Han Palace, Towers and Pavilions, and Palace in Sumptuous Colors are not necessarily a realistic depiction of historical Han imperial palaces and structures, but rather an imaginary representation of splendid, exotic buildings imitating Chinese pavilions.
-This technique of using idealized modules of Chinese architectural elements is a direct inheritance from the jiehua modular system developed in Yuan China with roots extending as far back as the Tang period.
-The linkage of Korean art to Chinese jiehua is thus undeniable, and further proves the important position jiehua holds in the influence of Korean art and East Asian art at large.
+The influence of jiehua on Korean art is illustrated in the Screen of Han Palace and other paintings known as Towers and Pavilions and Palace in Sumptuous Colors.
+These Korean works depict architecture reminiscent of Chinese palaces against a landscape background.
+They were used for decoration of the Joseon palace complexes for their symbolism of the peaceful, prosperous society of ancient Chinese dynasties.
+The architecture in these pieces are not necessarily a realistic depiction of historical Han imperial palaces and structures, but rather an imaginary representation of buildings imitating Chinese pavilions.
+Using idealized depiction of Chinese architectural elements references the jiehua modular system from the Yuan period with roots extending back to the Tang period.